Coachnmomof3/PyBer_Analysis/README.md

 ## Overview of the analysis:

-This anaysis was to gather more insight per city type.
-The city types are rural, suburban, and urban in terms of fare and driver count.
+The purpose of this anaysis was to gather more insight on  rural, suburban, and urban city types using each cities fare cost per ride, count of rides and driver count.
+With the knowledge gained come up with recomondations to eliminate and capitalize on addressed disprities.

 ## Results:

 I've developed a summary data frame to visualize the final results of our overall purpose of this project which was to analyze per city type and to see which one has the highest fare, driver count, total rides, and average.
 ![PyBerSummaryDF](https://github.com/Coachnmomof3/PyBer_Analysis/blob/master/analysis/PyBer%20summary.png)

 - Rural:
-- - The least amount of Total Rides, Total Drivers, Total Fare.
+ - The least amount of Total Rides, Total Drivers, Total Fare.
-- - The highest Average Fare per Ride and Average Fare per Driver.
+ - The highest Average Fare per Ride and Average Fare per Driver.
 - Suburan:
-- - The halfway point of the two spectrums.
+ - The halfway point of the two spectrums.
 Nothing significant about these numbers given that a suburban city type is not an outlier rather lies in between.
 - Urban:
-- - The highest amount of total rides, total drivers, and total fare.
+ - The highest amount of total rides, total drivers, and total fare.
-- - Had the smallest scale on average fare per ride and average fare per driver.
+ - Had the smallest scale on average fare per ride and average fare per driver.

 ### Further Analysis
 ![PyBer_Fare_Summary](https://github.com/Coachnmomof3/PyBer_Analysis/blob/master/analysis/PyBer_fare_summary.png)